 Due next class ...
 Writing: (1) Produce a blank/uninscribed work and bring it to the next class.
 (2) Write a minimal poem — just one — and bring it to the next class.
 Reading: Canto I by Ezra Pound — listen to the short podcast and partial reading by Forrest Gander, in addition to reading the text of the poem closely.
 We will view serial digital texts together in class; no need to read them on your own first.

 Due next class ...
-Writing: (1) Send me an email briefly proposing the material format for your final project.
+Writing: Minimally, (1) Send me an email briefly proposing the material format for your final project.
 (2) Bring some writing toward your final project — no more than a page; one copy is fine, although we may share and discuss such work.
 Choose one of “the hard parts” if the project you are imagining has sections that you can discern as more difficult to complete than others.
+Ideally, bring a complete draft of your project.
+Priority for our workshop and discsussion time will be given to these full drafts.

 During each of these workshops, and each of these weeks, you should continue to develop your project.
 You should be working on it from week to week.
 Each student will be expected to share new work each week.
 For the sake of variety and to learn about additional experimental techniques, we will discuss sticker literature, false translations, artists’ books, and other literary practices during these workshops, showing, reading, and discussing examples in class.
 There are no assigned readings to prepare for these discussions, however.